 and was born as a human being.”

-Not that I equate myself with Jesus or God, but if this is the attitude that Christ had, who was God who became flesh, far be it for me to have a more exalted attitude!
+Not that I equate myself with Jesus or God, but if this is the attitude that Christ had, who was God manifested in the flesh, far be it for me to have a more exalted attitude!

 Jesus was the ultimate privileged individual in history.
-God who gave up His divine privilege to become one of us.
+He was God who gave up His divine privilege to become one of us.
 This is our example to follow.

 Loving our neighbors of color means, therefore, having the same attitude that Jesus had.
-It means being mindful of our rights and our position that is not enjoyed by people who do not have the same privilege – the privilege of skin color being no liability.
+It means being mindful of our rights and our position that is not enjoyed by people who do not have the same privilege – the privilege of skin color being no liability – and being willing to empty ourselves.

 I have sat on this piece for many months.
 I finish it now in the wake of the Chauvin verdict.
 While justice was served, I fully realize that it isn’t enough.